 NBC Sports and the TOUR Championship by Coca-Cola helped bring about more awareness for Chiari malformation, syringomyelia and related disorders on Saturday, September 13, 2014 when Emmy-award winning sportscaster Jimmy Roberts interviewed CSF Chairman Paul Farrell (pictured left, with Dorothy Poppe, CSF Executive Director), and Bobby Jones historian, Dr. Linton Hopkins.
 The pair discussed syringomyelia, which brought Bobby Jones' legendary golf career to a swift halt.
 The spot highlighted the fact that syringomyelia, Chiari and their related disorders affect over a million people in the US, alone; more than ALS (Lou Gehrig's disease).
 But while ALS had its "ice bucket challenge," similar awareness for Chiari and syringomyelia has yet to be sparked.
 Roberts, NBC Sports and the TOUR Championship hope that this interview will help raise the awareness and funds necessary to get rid of these disorders, for good.
 Thank you to Jimmy Roberts, NBC Sports, the TOUR Championship and East Lake Golf Club for your support! *Press Release

-*We are undertaking the momentus task of putting together the first EVER international patient database that will help to improve research for people with Chiari malformation, syringomyelia and related disorders.
-Learn more here.
+*CSF is also undertaking the momentus task of putting together the first EVER international patient database that will help to improve research for people with Chiari malformation, syringomyelia and related disorders.
+Learn more.

 Unite with us this summer to help over one million families affected by Chiari, syringomyelia and related disorders "solve the puzzle" that is their frustrating symptoms...
 BE A HERO!

 4th annual dinner dance for a cure